datumorphism/datumorphism.github.io/content/reading/art-of-data-science.md

 4. Interpretation
 5. Communication

-The example about asthma in the US is a nice easy and clear example about the integration of these activities.
+The example of asthma in US is a nice, easy and clear example about the integration of these activities.

 ### Types of Questions